tbolt/tbolt.space/_posts/2019-05-20-dealers-of-lightning.md

   - Technology
 ---

-[Dealers of Lightning: Xerox PARC and the Dawn of the Computer Age](https://amzn.to/2VPO21B) is a good read on the signifigance PARC played in the history of computing.
+[Dealers of Lightning: Xerox PARC and the Dawn of the Computer Age](https://amzn.to/2VPO21B) is a good read on the significance PARC played in the history of computing.
 The book is twenty years old now, but it still offers great insight.
-One bit that stood out to me was this exerpt:
+One bit that stood out to me was this excerpt:

 > Their first step was to do something PARC had never tried before: They analyzed how non-engineers would actually use a computer.
 >